Waste: United Nations Statistics Division

 The UNSD Glossary of Environment Statistics describes waste as "materials that are not prime products (that is, products produced for the market) for which the generator has no further use in terms of his/her own purposes of production, transformation or consumption, and of which he/she wants to dispose.
 Wastes may be generated during the extraction of raw materials, the processing of raw materials into intermediate and final products, the consumption of final products, and other human activities.
 Residuals recycled or reused at the place of generation are excluded."

 European Union

 Under the Waste Framework Directive 2008/98/EC, Art.
 3(1), the European Union defines waste as "an object the holder discards, intends to discard or is required to discard."
 For a more structural description of the Waste Directive, see the European Commission's summary.

+Canada

+The Canadian government defines waste as generally any material, non-hazardous or hazardous, that has no further use.

+United Kingdom

+In the UK, the government defines waste as materials that become waste when the producer or owner discards it, intends to discard it, or is required to discard it.

+Australia

+Defined as materials or products that are unwanted or have been discarded, rejected or abandoned.